MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/best-practices.md

 - If you don’t export tangents with your model, glTF and the real-time renderer will assume right-handedness.

-- Export your model with tangents if you are baking tangent space normal maps in a left-handed setup.
+- Export your model with tangents if you are baking tangent-space normal maps in a left-handed setup.
 Alternatively, you could invert the green channel (Y axis) of your normal map.

 ### See also